adromanov/vim-blot/README.md

 # Blot Vim Plugin

-A Vim plugin that integrates the [Blot](https://github.com/joaotavora/blot) assembly viewer with Vim for C++ development.
+A Vim plugin that integrates [Blot](https://github.com/joaotavora/blot), a compiler-explorer clone that works with your local toolchain and project, with Vim for C++ development.

 ![vim-blot demo](https://github.com/user-attachments/assets/99385ea4-32b7-437a-84ab-4eb9eb1a4836)